Saraswati River: Other Vedic texts

 In post-Rigvedic literature, the disappearance of the Saraswati is mentioned.
-Also the origin of the Saraswati is identified as Plaksa Prasravana (Pippala tree or Ashvaththa tree as known in India and Nepal).
+Also the origin of the Saraswati is identified as Plaksa Prasravana (the pippala tree or ashvaththa tree as known in India and Nepal).

-In a supplementary chapter of the Vajasaneyi-Samhita of the Yajurveda (34.11), Saraswati is mentioned in a context apparently meaning the Sindhu: "Five rivers flowing on their way speed onward to Saraswati, but then become Saraswati a fivefold river in the land."
+In a supplementary chapter of the Vajasaneyi-Samhita of the Yajurveda (34.11), Saraswati is mentioned in a context apparently meaning the Sindhu: "Five rivers flowing on their way speed onward to Sarasvati, but then become Sarasvati a fivefold river in the land."
 According to the medieval commentator Uvata, the five tributaries of the Saraswati were the Punjab rivers Drishadvati, Shutudri (Sutlej), Asikini (Chenab), Vipasha (Beas), Iravati (Ravi).

 The first reference to the disappearance of the lower course of the Saraswati is from the Brahmanas, texts that are composed in Vedic Sanskrit, but dating to a later date than the Veda Samhitas.
-The Jaiminiya Brahmana (2.297) speaks of the 'diving under (upamajjana) of the Saraswati', and the Tandya Brahmana (or Pancavimsa Br.) calls this the 'disappearance' (vinasana).
+The Jaiminiya Brahmana (2.297) speaks of the 'diving under (upamajjana) of the Sarasvati', and the Tandya Brahmana (or Pancavimsa Br.) calls this the 'disappearance' (vinasana).
 The same text (25.10.11–16) records that the Saraswati is 'so to say meandering' (kubjimati) as it could not sustain heaven which it had propped up.
 (Note: See Witzel (1984) for discussion; for maps (1984) of the area, p.
 42 sqq.)

 The Plaksa Prasravana (place of source of the river) may refer to a spring in the Sivalik hills.
 The distance between the source and the Vinasana (place of disappearance of the river) is said to be 44 Ashvinas (between several hundred and 1,600 miles) (Tandya Br.
 25.10.16; cf. Av.
 6.131.3; Pancavimsa Br.).

 In the Latyayana Srautasutra (10.15–19) the Saraswati seems to be a perennial river up to the Vinasana, which is west of its confluence with the Drshadvati (Chautang).
 The Drshadvati is described as a seasonal stream (10.17), meaning it was not from Himalayas.
 Bhargava has identified Drashadwati river as present-day Sahibi river originating from Jaipur hills in Rajasthan.
 The Asvalayana Srautasutra and Sankhayana Srautasutra contain verses that are similar to the Latyayana Srautasutra.